kingwingfly/encrypt-config/encrypt-config/README.md

 ```

 **Caution: This Version is still not safe to use!!!**

-**The bug is: multiple loads from disk may be performed if cache missed**
+**The bug is: multiple loads from disk may be performed if cache missed if multiple threads**

 <!-- ABOUT THE PROJECT -->
 ## About The Project